Home School Information

 The Homeschool Process

-Please review the SCPS Homeschool Information letter which outlines the homeschool process and annual requirements.
+Please review the SCPS Homeschool Information letter outlining the homeschool process and annual requirements.
 The Home Educator's Association of Virginia (HEAV) website has resources and information to help parents who homeschool their children.
-Included on the HEAV website, is a flow-chart that explains the Virginia Homeschool Laws.
+The HEAV website includes a flow chart explaining the Virginia Homeschool Laws.

 Annual Evidence of Academic Achievement Requirement Information